Jacksonville Chapter 13 Lawyers

 There are very specific time tests involved, however.
 Our experienced Chapter 13 bankruptcy attorneys in Jacksonville can help determine what income tax debts might be eligible for discharge.
 If taxes are not old enough for discharge, the taxes may still be paid out over the life of the Chapter 13 plan.

-Another Advantage to Chapter 13
+The Additional Advantages to Chapter 13 Bankruptcy

 However, in Chapter 13, the debtor will normally be permitted to retain the assets and pay enough money into the three- to five-year Chapter 13 plan to make sure that the unsecured creditors receive at least as much as they would have received if the case had been filed under Chapter 7, significantly reducing the amount of the monthly payment required.